10maurycy10/10maurycy10.github.io/content/astro/index.md

 Processed with Siril in natural color.

 The magnitude 20 quasar [DWH M 82 4](https://simbad.u-strasbg.fr/simbad/sim-id?Ident=%40433350) is just about visible, but not well resolved from a nearby star and galaxy.
-Even though some pixel peeping is required, it's the single most distant object I've photographed, with a light travel time of 3 billion years. (estimated from radial velocity)

 Raw stacks: [32-bit FITS](https://large.maurycyz.com/data/stacks/M82.fit)